Acura's

 meters

-ARX-02a was described as a "dog" in the first back to back test with
+ARX-02a was described as a "dog" in the first back-to-back test with

 It's